pengoo/do400-deploying-environments/README.md

-# Shopping Cart example app
+# Shopping Cart example app with slow storage

 Quarkus example application for the DO400 course.